By Cat, Dec 2010 (Photo, right, from Wikimedia Commons)

 - Gradually add milk/cream with minced garlic, stirring well to mix and avoid lumps.
 OR, an alternate method: make onion roux and set aside.
 Warm milk/cream with garlic in separate saucepan, then add roux while whisking to avoid lumps.

-- Bring to scalding point (about 180° F, when steam begins to hover over pan, but do not let it bubble).
+- Bring to scalding point (about 180° F, when steam begins to hover over pan, but do not let it bubble), about 3 minutes.
 Reduce heat to low and cook, stirring, until thickened.
 DO NOT BOIL.

 - Add cheese and beer; stir until melted.
 Season to taste with Worcestershire, and adjust salt and pepper to taste.